Categories: Soup and Stew

 Notes

 Note 1.
-For red meat, we recommend soaking it in cold water for 1 hour before starting the recipe.
-This helps remove any blood and impurities, resulting in a cleaner, more flavorful stew.
+If you are cooking red meat, we recommend to prepare the meat before starting this recipe.
+These preparation steps help remove any blood and impurities, resulting in a cleaner, more flavorful stew.

 More Recipes You’ll Love